Notice

 Bootstrap Peers

-subcommand requires the peer cluster configuration and
+Adding a peer via the peer_add subcommand requires the peer cluster configuration and

-user keyring to be available in the primary cluster (manager host and hosts running the
+user keyring to be available in the primary cluster (Manager host and hosts running the

 mirror daemon).
 This can be avoided by bootstrapping and importing a peer token.
 Peer